sur-tan/test/CodeBook.md

 ### CODE BOOK

 * Subject
-  Volunteer who performed the activty
+  Volunteer who performed the activty.
   1 to 30, each number represents one volunteer.

 * Activity
   Activty performed by the volunteer.
   6 activities: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING

 * TimeBodyAccMean-X
   The average of a particular subject and a particular activity performed on the mean value of the time domain body acceleration signals from accelerometer for X direction (one of the 3 axial signals).
   Numeric values range from between -1 to 1.

 * TimeBodyAccMean-Y
   The average of a particular subject and a particular activity performed on the mean value of the time domain body acceleration signals from accelerometer for Y direction (one of the 3 axial signals).
   Numeric values range from between -1 to 1.

 * TimeBodyAccMean-Z
   The average of a particular subject and a particular activity performed on the mean value of the time domain body acceleration signals from accelerometer for Z direction (one of the 3 axial signals).
   Numeric values range from between -1 to 1.

 * TimeBodyAccStdDev-X
   The average of a particular subject and a particular activity performed on the standard deviation value of the time domain body acceleration signals from accelerometer for X direction (one of the 3 axial signals).
   Numeric values range from between -1 to 1.

 * TimeBodyAccStdDev-Y
   The average of a particular subject and a particular activity performed on the standard deviation value of the time domain body acceleration signals from accelerometer for Y direction (one of the 3 axial signals).
   Numeric values range from between -1 to 1.

 * TimeBodyAccStdDev-Z
   The average of a particular subject and a particular activity performed on the standard deviation value of the time domain body acceleration signals from accelerometer for Z direction (one of the 3 axial signals).
   Numeric values range from between -1 to 1 in 14 decimal values.

 * TimeGravityAccMean-X
   The average of a particular subject and a particular activity performed on the mean value of the time domain gravity acceleration signals from accelerometer for X direction (one of the 3 axial signals).
   Numeric values range from between -1 to 1.

 * TimeGravityAccMean-Y
   The average of a particular subject and a particular activity performed on the mean value of the time domain gravity acceleration signals from accelerometer for Y direction (one of the 3 axial signals).
   Numeric values range from between -1 to 1.

 * TimeGravityAccMean-Z
   The average of a particular subject and a particular activity performed on the mean value of the time domain gravity acceleration signals from accelerometer for Z direction (one of the 3 axial signals).
   Numeric values range from between -1 to 1.

 * TimeGravityAccStdDev-X
   The average of a particular subject and a particular activity performed on the standard deviation value of the time domain gravity acceleration signals from accelerometer for X direction (one of the 3 axial signals).
   Numeric values range from between -1 to 1.

 * TimeGravityAccStdDev-Y
   The average of a particular subject and a particular activity performed on the standard deviation value of the time domain gravity acceleration signals from accelerometer for Y direction (one of the 3 axial signals).
   Numeric values range from between -1 to 1.

 * TimeGravityAccStdDev-Z
   The average of a particular subject and a particular activity performed on the standard deviation value of the time domain gravity acceleration signals from accelerometer for Z direction (one of the 3 axial signals).
   Numeric values range from between -1 to 1.

 * TimeBodyAccJerkMean-X
   The average of a particular subject and a particular activity performed on the mean value of the jerk signal obtained from the time domain body acceleration signals from accelerometer for X direction (one of the 3 axial signals).
   Numeric values range from between -1 to 1.

 * TimeBodyAccJerkMean-Y
   The average of a particular subject and a particular activity performed on the mean value of the jerk signal obtained from the time domain body acceleration signals from accelerometer for Y direction (one of the 3 axial signals).
   Numeric values range from between -1 to 1.

 * TimeBodyAccJerkMean-Z
   The average of a particular subject and a particular activity performed on the mean value of the jerk signal obtained from the time domain body acceleration signals from accelerometer for Z direction (one of the 3 axial signals).
   Numeric values range from between -1 to 1.

 * TimeBodyAccJerkStdDev-X
   The average of a particular subject and a particular activity performed on the standard deviation value of the jerk signal obtained from the time domain body acceleration signals from accelerometer for X direction (one of the 3 axial signals).
   Numeric values range from between -1 to 1.

 * TimeBodyAccJerkStdDev-Y
   The average of a particular subject and a particular activity performed on the standard deviation value of the jerk signal obtained from the time domain body acceleration signals from accelerometer for Y direction (one of the 3 axial signals).

 * TimeBodyAccJerkStdDev-Z
   The average of a particular subject and a particular activity performed on the standard deviation value of the jerk signal obtained from the time domain body acceleration signals from accelerometer for Z direction (one of the 3 axial signals).
   Numeric values range from between -1 to 1.

 * TimeBodyGyroMean-X
   The average of a particular subject and a particular activity performed on the mean value of the time domain body acceleration signals from a gyroscope for X direction (one of the 3 axial signals).
   Numeric values range from between -1 to 1.

 * TimeBodyGyroMean-Y
   The average of a particular subject and a particular activity performed on the mean value of the time domain body acceleration signals from a gyroscope for Y direction (one of the 3 axial signals).
   Numeric values range from between -1 to 1.

 * TimeBodyGyroMean-Z
   The average of a particular subject and a particular activity performed on the mean value of the time domain body acceleration signals from a gyroscope for Z direction (one of the 3 axial signals).
   Numeric values range from between -1 to 1.

 * TimeBodyGyroStdDev-X
   The average of a particular subject and a particular activity performed on the standard deviation value of the time domain body acceleration signals from a gyroscope for X direction (one of the 3 axial signals).
   Numeric values range from between -1 to 1.

 * TimeBodyGyroStdDev-Y
   The average of a particular subject and a particular activity performed on the standard deviation value of the time domain body acceleration signals from a gyroscope for Y direction (one of the 3 axial signals).
   Numeric values range from between -1 to 1.

 * TimeBodyGyroStdDev-Z
   The average of a particular subject and a particular activity performed on the standard deviation value of the time domain body acceleration signals from a gyroscope for Z direction (one of the 3 axial signals).
   Numeric values range from between -1 to 1.

 * TimeBodyGyroJerkMean-X
   The average of a particular subject and a particular activity performed on the mean value of the jerk signal obtained from the time domain body acceleration signals from a gyroscope for X direction (one of the 3 axial signals).
   Numeric values range from between -1 to 1.

 * TimeBodyGyroJerkMean-Y
   The average of a particular subject and a particular activity performed on the mean value of the jerk signal obtained from the time domain body acceleration signals from a gyroscope for Y direction (one of the 3 axial signals).
   Numeric values range from between -1 to 1.

 * TimeBodyGyroJerkMean-Z
   The average of a particular subject and a particular activity performed on the mean value of the jerk signal obtained from the time domain body acceleration signals from a gyroscope for Z direction (one of the 3 axial signals).
   Numeric values range from between -1 to 1.

 * TimeBodyGyroJerkStdDev-X
   The average of a particular subject and a particular activity performed on the standard deviation value of the jerk signal obtained from the time domain body acceleration signals from a gyroscope for X direction (one of the 3 axial signals).
   Numeric values range from between -1 to 1.

 * TimeBodyGyroJerkStdDev-Y
   The average of a particular subject and a particular activity performed on the standard deviation value of the jerk signal obtained from the time domain body acceleration signals from a gyroscope for Y direction (one of the 3 axial signals).
   Numeric values range from between -1 to 1.

 * TimeBodyGyroJerkStdDev-Z